Endoplasmic reticulum membrane protein complex: EMC1

 EMC1, also known as KIAA0090, contains a single TMD (aa 959-979) and Pyrroloquinoline quinone (PQQ)-like repeats (aa 21-252), which could form a β-propeller domain.
 The TMD is part of a domain a larger domain (DUF1620).
 The functions of the PQQ and DUF1620 domains in EMC1 remain to be determined.

 EMC2

 EMC2 (TTC35) harbours three tetratricopeptide repeats (TPR1/2/3).
 TPRs have been shown to mediate protein-protein interactions and can be found in a large variety of proteins of diverse function.
 The function of TPRs in EMC2 is unknown.

 EMC8 and EMC9

 EMC8 and EMC9 show marked sequence identity (44.72%) on the amino acid level.
 Both proteins are members of the UPF0172 family, a member of which (e.g. TLA1) are involved in regulating the antenna size of chlorophyll-a.

 Posttranslational modifications

 Several subunits of the mammalian EMC (mEMC) are posttranslationally modified.
-EMC1 contains three predicted N-glcosylation sites at positions 370, 818, and 913.
+EMC1 contains three predicted N-glycosylation sites at positions 370, 818, and 913.
 EMC10 features a predicted N-glycosylation consensus motif at position 182.